blancas/morph/README.md

 ## Sample Usage

-A simple expression evaluator applies the State monad; it can declare variables and clear the symbol table.
-Access to the table is direct as if it were global, though all functions are pure.
+A simple expression evaluator uses the State monad; it can declare variables and clear the symbol table.
+Access to the symbol table is direct as if it were global, though all functions are pure.
 ```clojure
 (use 'blancas.morph.core
      'blancas.morph.monads)